landislab/landislab.github.io/research/index.md

 ### Phylogenetic inference with RevBayes

-Learning the degree of relatedness between species has far-reaching implications for biological research, from basic research questions in evolution and ecology, to applied questions in medical research, epidemiology, forensics, and biodiversity management.
+Learning the degree of relatedness between species has far-reaching implications for biological research, from basic research questions in evolution and ecology, to applied questions in molecular biology, epidemiology, forensics, and biodiversity management.
-Estimating a phylogeny, of course, depends on one's model assumptions, which vary depending on the nature of the study.
+Inferring phylogeny, ancestral states, and the tempo and mode of evolution ultimately depends on what data is available and how the inference model is designed.
 [RevBayes](http://revbayes.com) was designed to allow researchers to tailor models to their needs.
 RevBayes achieves this by providing a flexible scripting language to describe probabilistic graphical models.
+In general, our work develops new variants of standard stochastic processes -- such as birth-death processes, continuous-time Markov processes, and various jump-diffusion processes -- to test hypotheses for how different groups of species evolved.

 #### Related work